-- MAFB has built a network of anti-hunger activists who are motivated to act on behalf of our neighbors in need.
-We enjoy strong public support (15,000 current donors) and our alliance of community volunteers and activists is growing, approaching 3,500 annually.
-This powerful network ensures that the issue of poverty in our communities does not go unnoticed.
+MAFB has built a network of supports of Anti-hunger Activism who are motivated to act on behalf of our neighbors in need.
+We enjoy strong public support (15,000 current opt-in subscribers to our newsletter "The Heart of Alabama"), and a growing number of community volunteers and activists.
+This powerful network ensures that the issue of food insecurity is of constant concern and raised awareness.

-- Our Mobile Pantry Program (MP).
-An MP is designed to distribute a truckload of nutritious product directly to the needy residents in a neighborhood chosen by the sponsoring agency.
+Our Mobile Pantry Program (MP) is designed to distribute a truckload of nutritious product directly to the needy residents in a neighborhood chosen by the sponsoring agency.
 MPs are one of our primary means of expanding our outreach into historically underserved areas especially distant, impoverished, rural locations.

 OurChild Hunger Program operates because it's universally recognized that a child’s chance for a bright tomorrow starts with getting enough food to eat today.
 Unfortunately in America, 1 in 6 children may not know where they will get their next meal.
 For the more than 12 million kids in the U.S. facing hunger, getting the energy they need to learn and grow can be a daily challenge.